Initial Child Protection Conferences

 - Use language that is understandable to both the child and their family;

-- Discuss with the social worker any potential difficulties arising from the child’s participation.
+- Discuss with the Lead Practitioner any potential difficulties arising from the child’s participation.

 It is essential that planning takes place prior to the conference to ensure that the practical arrangements are suitable.
-The social worker should in discussion with the Conference Chair:
+The Lead Practitioner should in discussion with the Conference Chair:

 - Identify a venue where the child will feel comfortable;